 The central focus of my research is the dynamics of brain networks which I address at multiple spatial and temporal scales using neurophysiological approaches in humans and animals.
-My key goal is to relate local neural dynamics (particularly oscillations) and dynamic coupling across neural populations to sensorimotor and cognitive functions.
+My key goal is to relate neural dynamics (particularly oscillations) and functional coupling across neural populations to sensorimotor and cognitive functions.
 To this end, I study the temporal dynamics of neural activity and neural interactions in the context of sensory processing, multisensory and sensorimotor integration, emotion, decision making, attention and consciousness.

 My early work as a postdoc in the group of Wolf Singer at the MPI for Brain Research (Frankfurt) aimed at testing the hypothesis that correlated firing of neurons may provide a solution to the problem of integrating distributed information in the brain.
 Using the visual system as a model, we obtained substantial evidence supporting this „temporal binding model“.
 My colleagues and I observed synchronized firing of neurons within visual cortical regions, between cortical areas and even between the two cerebral hemispheres.
 Furthermore, we were able to demonstrate that neural synchrony in visual cortex depends on whether the cells are actually responding to the same object.
-In particular, we studied the properties and stimulus-dependence of neuronal gamma-band oscillationswhich reflect the coherent activity of local neuronal groups and are frequently associated with the occurrence of synchrony between spatially separate cortical sites.
+In particular, we studied the properties and stimulus-dependence of neuronal gamma-band oscillations, which reflect the coherent activity of local neuronal groups and are frequently associated with the occurrence of synchrony between spatially separate cortical sites.

 In 1996, I received a fellowship of the DFG Heisenberg Program, which enabled me to establish an independent research group at the MPI for Brain Research.
 In the following years, the work of my group made key contributions to demonstrating a functional role for oscillatory neural activity and to establishing a relation of neural synchrony to perceptual and sensorimotor integration.
 In addition, we provided the first evidence for a specific relation between neural synchrony and visual awareness.
 This work has gained impact in the debate about neural correlates of consciousness, which I explored as a Daimler-Benz Fellow at the Institute for Advanced Study Berlin during the winter term 1997-1998.